 Building A Strong Financial House

-Home buying tips from Consumer Credit Counseling Service
+Home buying tips from Advantage Credit Counseling Service

-A consumer’s financial history and credit rating is one of the biggest factors affecting mortgage loan rates.
-The general rule of thumb is: the better the financial history and credit score, the better the loan rate.
-If you are one of the millions of Americans thinking of purchasing a home for the first – or fourth – time, Consumer Credit Counseling Service of Western PA (CCCS) offers the following home buying tips:
+A consumer’s financial history and credit rating are two of the biggest factors affecting mortgage loan rates.
+The general rule of thumb is the better the financial history and credit score, the better the loan rate.
+If you are one of the millions of Americans thinking of purchasing a home for the first – or fourth – time, Advantage Credit Counseling Service offers the following home buying tips:

 Develop a plan to buy a house.